Print This Post

 Foreign Judgements in Jersey | Civil & Commercial Litigation | Parslows Jersey

-Enforcement and Recognition of Foreign Judgements in Jersey – A brief guide
+Enforcement and Recognition of Foreign Judgments in Jersey – A brief guide

-Overseas judgements, which include United Kingdom judgements, have no direct operation in Jersey and cannot, as of right, foreign judgements in Jersey cannot be enforced simply by execution.
+Overseas judgments, which include United Kingdom judgments, have no direct operation in Jersey and cannot, as of right, be enforced simply by execution.

-A foreign judgement of the courts of “reciprocating countries” may be enforceable in Jersey under the Judgments (Reciprocal Enforcement) (Jersey) Law 1960, as amended (the “1960 Law”) by a process of registration.
+A foreign judgment of the courts of “reciprocating countries” may be enforceable in Jersey under the Judgments (Reciprocal Enforcement) (Jersey) Law 1960, as amended (the “1960 Law”) by a process of registration.